Links on Android Authority may earn us a commission. Learn more.

 The Fitbit Charge 4 is the most smartwatch-y fitness tracker I’ve ever used.
 It can relay app notifications from your smartphone, show the weather in your area, and let you control the Spotify playlist that’s playing on your phone.
 To be clear, the dedicated Spotify app that comes preinstalled on the Charge 4 only enables smartphone music control.
 You can’t actually load music onto the Charge 4 and listen on the go.
 For that privilege, you’ll need to buy an actual smartwatch.

 The big bonus this year is that Fitbit Pay is now standard across all models.
 With the Charge 3, Fitbit only offered its contactless payment service on the special edition model, but all Charge 4 devices have access.
 Fitbit Pay is available at hundreds of banks and can even be used at various transit systems around the world.

 This is no smartwatch, but there's enough here to cover the basics.

-There are notably fewer apps available for the Charge 4 than you’d find on the Versa or Ionic, but that’s to be expected.
+There are notably fewer apps available for the Charge 4 than you’d find on the Versa 3 or Sense, but that’s to be expected.
 The full list of on-device apps include: Spotify, Settings, Exercise, Timers, Alarms, Relax, and Weather.
 No third-party options are available outside of Spotify.
 No voice assistant support either, but that may change for future Fitbits following Google’s acquisition.

 If you’re after a fitness tracker with all the smartwatch basics, look no further than the Fitbit Charge 4.

 With the launch of the Charge 4, Fitbit rolled out new content to Fitbit Premium.
 I just published a full review of the service so I won’t get into the details, but you can read all about the new partnerships and games here.